 treat-v; 6 Senses

-Sense Number 1: behave towards, deal with, or regard someone/something
+Sense Number 1: behave toward, regard someone/something as

 Commentary: Syntax Is: NP[agent] TREAT NP ADVP[manner]